Afghan diaspora: East and Southeast Asia

 In December 2020, there were 7,629 registered Afghan refugees residing in Indonesia under the care and protection of the UNHCR.
-The government of Japan reported 3,509 natives of Afghanistan residing in its country.
-Malaysia has approximately 1,100 Afghans.
+Japan has the largest Afghan population in East Asia with 6,063 natives residing in its country in 2024.
+About 2,500 of them resides in Chiba Prefecture alone, which makes it the prefecture with largest Afghan community.
+Malaysia has approximately 2,840 Afghans residing in Malaysia under refugee status.
 In China, there are "a few thousand" Afghans residing there, including traders based in the international trade city of Yiwu.
 Small number of natives from Afghanistan also reside and work in Thailand, South Korea, Hong Kong, and in the Philippines.

 Europe

 Native people from Afghanistan can be found all over Europe.
 Germany has the largest Afghan community in Europe.
-In the end of 2020, a total of 271,805 persons with Afghan citizenship resided in Germany, including refugees and asylum seekers.
-They are the third largest foreign group residing and working in the city of Hamburg, after the Poles and the Turks.
+In the end of 2022, a total of 425,000 persons of Afghan descent resided in Germany, including refugees and asylum seekers and Germans of Afghan descent.
+There were around 377,000 Afghan citizens residing in Germany at the end of 2022.
+In the city of Hamburg alone being home to 50,000 people of Afghan descent and Hamburg and has the largest Afghan community in Europe.
+They came first in 1990s due to Afghan conflict to Germany where many people decided to live in Hamburg.
+Today Hamburg has many Afghan restaurants, shops and cafes.
+They are the second largest foreign group residing and working in Hamburg, after the Turks.

-Elsewhere in Europe various size communities of Afghans exist in the United Kingdom, Sweden, Austria, the Netherlands, Denmark, Norway, Belgium, Switzerland, France, Greece, Italy, Finland, Republic of Ireland, etc. Some have long been citizens of those countries while others are there to seek asylum.
+Elsewhere in Europe various size communities of Afghans exist in the United Kingdom, Sweden, Austria, the Netherlands, Denmark, Norway, Belgium, Switzerland, France, Greece, Italy, Finland, Ireland, etc. Some have long been citizens of those countries while others are there to seek asylum.
 The ones that are denied such relief are sent back to Afghanistan.
 It was reported in 2001 that about 20,000 Afghans were residing in Ukraine.
 Of these, 15,000 were living in Kyiv and remaining in the Dnieper region.

 Between 1992 and 2002, Germany received the highest asylum requests from Afghans in Europe, a total of 57,600.
 The Netherlands received 36,500 refugees and asylum seekers, the United Kingdom received 29,400, Austria 25,800, Denmark 7,300 and Sweden 3,100.
 All other countries in the (pre-2004) EU received less than 2,000 asylum requests each from Afghan citizens.
 Many also arrived during the recent migrant crisis, especially to Germany, Sweden and Austria.